 When we returned to Brewster Stables, Mike and I realized just how much of Lake Louise we’ve yet to explore.
 This experience reminded us not only of the importance of trying new things, but in seeing a familiar destination from a new perspective.

-Final Thoughts About the Plain of Six Glaciers Tea House Ride
+Final Thoughts About the Plain of Six Glaciers Trail Ride

 We very much enjoyed our horseback ride to the Plain of Six Glaciers Tea House and would definitely recommend it to anyone looking for a unique experience in Lake Louise.